jteijema/asreview-google-colab/README.md

 # ASReview on Colab

-With this simple tool you can start an ASReview session on Google Colab.
+With this simple tool, you can start an ASReview session on Google Colab.

-The project files are stored to either your google drive or the user files found in the window to the left of the screen, depending on your settings.
+The project files are stored in either your google drive or the user files found in the window to the left of the screen, depending on your settings.
 If saved to the user files, they can be accessed only as long as the runtime is live.
-If saved to your google drive, they will be saved permanently and can be accessed during a next session.
+If saved to your google drive, they will be saved permanently and can be accessed during a subsequent session.

 ## How to use